 Scientists took a scene from the movie and applied it to real life.
 When they observed something in the sky they didn’t understand and couldn’t readily identify, they called it Steve.

 Steve appears like an aurora borealis, but doesn’t behave like the traditional aurora that we are accustomed to seeing.
 These lights appeared like white or pale purple ribbons behind streaks of green light, much like the fence posts in the movie Over the Hedge.
 The lights first became something to be speculated about in 2017, when multiple reports and photographic evidence became available through the Aurora Chasers Facebook group.

 The photographs taken in 2017 and in the years since have been used to understand the position of these new lights in the sky as they relate to the aurora borealis.
 Once the European Space Agency confirmed the existence of Steve, they began to study this phenomena with more detailed instruments.

-Using Remote Sensing to Understand Steve
+Using Remote Sensing To Map Steve in the Sky

 The ESA used data from their Swarm mission to show that the lights known as Steve were caused by hot atomic particles moving in an incredibly fast stream.
 Using photos taken from different angles, researchers were able to locate where in the night sky the lights occurred using the constellations and positions of the nearby stars.
 It was determined that the Steve lights occurred at a higher altitude in the sky than did the standard aurora borealis, although they were aligned on similar lines of Earth’s magnetic field.